megaDross/bio_modules/README.md

 A set of python3 tools that allows one to manipulate sequences and PCR primers

 ## get_seq
+Its primary function is to automate variant validation analysis from ab1 files.

 Basic usage will return a sequence from the human genome reference (default: hg19) from a given genomic position and given numbers upstream and downstream.
 A genomic range can be given instead, which renders the upstream and downstream options redundant.
 This reference sequence can then optionally be compared to a .seq sanger sequence file to determine whether a variant is within the given genomic position in said .seq file.
 Gene, transcript and exonic information can optionally be scrapped from ensembl for the said genomic position given.

 ### Example Usage